Osho2326/Data-Science-Portfolio/README.md

 - **Indian Start-ups Ecosystem**:- Objective was to find investors and increase the chances of funding opportunities.
 Data had details about 3009 funding deals and data was available from January 2015 till September 2019.
 - **Zomato Bangalore Restaurants**:- Objective was to analyze the Zomato dataset to get a fair idea about the factors affecting the establishment of restaurant and boost sale for beverages at different places in Bengaluru.

-### Algorithms and Performance Matrics Used:
+### Algorithms and Performance Metrics Used:

 - **Social network Graph Link Prediction - Facebook** :-
     1. Algorithm : Random Forest Classifier and RandomSearchCV to find the optimal hyper-parameter.
-    2. Performance matrics : F1 Score and Confusion matrics.
+    2. Performance metrics : F1 Score and Confusion metrics.
 - **Taxi Demand Prediction in New York City : Time-series forecasting** :-
     1. Algorithm : Linear Regression, Random Forest Regression and XgBoost regression.
-    2. Performance matrics : Mean Absolute percentage error, Mean Squared error.
+    2. Performance metrics : Mean Absolute percentage error, Mean Squared error.
 - **Quora Question Pair: Identify question pair that have the same intention** :-
     1. Algorithm : Logistic Regression, Linear SVM, and XgBoost
-    2. Performance Matrics : Log-loss, Confusion matrics, Precision and Recall
+    2. Performance Metrics : Log-loss, Confusion metrics, Precision and Recall
 - **Stack Overflow: Tag Prediction** :-
     1. Algorithms : Logistic Regression with OneVsRest Classifier
-    2. Performance Matrics : Micro-Averaged F1-Score (Mean F Score), Hamming loss
+    2. Performance Metrics : Micro-Averaged F1-Score (Mean F Score), Hamming loss
 - **Personalized Cancer Diagnosis : NIPS Competition** :-
     1. Algorithms :
         -  Naive Bayes